robmarkcole/coral-pi-rest-server/README.md

 pi@raspberrypi:~/coral-pi-rest-server $ python3 coral-app.py
 ```

-I am running on a pi 3 with the raspi camera below.
+I am running on a pi3 with the raspi camera below.
 FYI the camera is mounted on a [pan-tilt stage](https://shop.pimoroni.com/products/pan-tilt-hat).

 <p align="center">
 <img src="https://github.com/robmarkcole/coral-pi-rest-server/blob/master/images/my_setup.png" width="500">
 </p>

+Using the pi3 (which has only usb2) processing a single request from another machine via this server takes ~ 300 to 500 ms. Therefore this is certainly fast enough to process images at 1 FPS which in my experience is suitable for tasks such as counting people in a room.

 ## Models
 If you have installed the raspberry pi disk images from edgetpu-platforms then you already have all the models in `home/pi/all_models`.
 If you are using a linux desktop you will need to download the models.